A few things are as scary as watching your dog unable to walk or even stand.

 It was about 6:00 pm when we arrived home.
-We knew we had to get Phoenix to the vet, but we also knew that by the time we got him to Guelph it would be 3:00 am, so we decided it was best to have him sleep on the bed in between us and start the drive in the morning.
+We knew we had to get Phoenix to the vet.
+However, we also knew that we’d get there by 3:00 am.
+So we decided it was best to have him sleep on the bed in between us and start the drive in the morning.

 It was a long night.

-Both my husband and I were convinced it wasn’t going to be good news.
-We thought he had had a stroke or something, and knew that we had to do whatever Dr. Bianca felt was best.
-We promised Phoenix that we would do anything to make him better, but deep down we thought this would be the last night we ever had him nearby.
+Both my husband and I were convinced it wouldn’t be good news.
+We thought Phonex had had a stroke.
+We knew we had to do whatever Dr. Bianca felt was best.
+And we promised Phoenix that we would do right by him.
+But deep down, we this would be the last night we ever had him nearby.

 On the way to the hospital

-In the morning, my husband, my sister, my step-dad, our four dogs and I piled into our truck and began the seven-hour drive to Guelph.
+In the morning, we all piled into our truck and began the seven-hour drive to Guelph.

 It was the longest and saddest drive of my entire life.
-We had Phoenix lying on a blanket in the backseat between my husband and me so that we could keep him comfortable, and I think I cried about every twenty minutes.
-Phoenix had been my dog guide for seven years, retiring in May of 2005.
+We had Phoenix lying on a blanket in the backseat between my husband and me to keep him comfortable.
+I think I cried about every twenty minutes.
+Phoenix had been my dog guide for seven years, retiring in May 2005.
 We had done so many things together.
-He went to high school with me, to university with me, and was by my side during my mom’s funeral and then later my grandmother’s.
-I just couldn’t imagine a life without my faithful friend.
+He went to high school and university with me.
+And was by my side during my mom’s funeral and later my grandmother’s.
+I couldn’t imagine a life without my faithful friend.

-She then looked up, and we got the best news in the world.
+She then looked up, we got the best news in the world.

-The vestibular disease affects the ability of the brain to recognize abnormal body positions and also affects the brain’s ability to correct these abnormalities.
+Vestibular disease affects the ability of the brain to recognize abnormal body positions.
+Further, it also affects the brain’s ability to correct these abnormalities.

 The symptoms can be very drastic and frightening to the owner.

-Within 24 hours, Phoenix’s eyes were no longer twitching, and he seemed to be able to follow our movements throughout the living room (watching from wherever we had laid him).
+Within 24 hours, Phoenix’s eyes were no longer twitching, and he seemed to be able to follow our movements throughout the living room).

-By Christmas, Phoenix was pretty much back to his old self, except a slight head tilt.
+By Christmas, Phoenix was back to his old self, except for a slight head tilt.

 I am so thankful to have had the opportunity to be home with Phoenix and help him with his rehabilitation.
-Dr. Bianca said that in some cases, people have put their dogs to sleep because they were unable to provide the necessary one-on-one assistance.
-I couldn’t imagine having to make such a decision and was so thankful for Dr. Bianca and her words of reassurance that Phoenix would make a full recovery “as long as I was willing to put in the effort.”
+Dr. Bianca said that some people had.
+However, put their dogs to sleep because they could not provide one-on-one assistance.
+I couldn’t imagine making such a decision.
+I was thankful for the reassurance that Phoenix would recover if I was willing to put in the effort.

-Even though Phoenix only lived eight more months after the onset of idiopathic vestibular disease (he was 2 months and 11 days shy of 15 years old when he passed), he never had a recurrence, and I think the changes we made after our visit with Dr. Bianca (putting out carpet runners, switching the dogs to a raw diet, etc.) helped us to have him just a little bit longer.
+Even though Phoenix only lived eight more months after the event, he never had a recurrence.
+He was almost 15 when he passed.
+The changes we made after our visit with Dr. Bianca kept him with us a little bit longer.